Dejulia489/AzurePipelinesPS/README.md

 2.0.30

-Remove-APRelease!
+Added support for removing releases.
 This endpoint is undocumented, but admittedly easy to find.
-Sorry for the wait.
+Sorry for the wait!
+Remove-APRelease

 2.0.24